neondatabase/autoscaling/ARCHITECTURE.md

    informant.
 Each party can make **only one request at a time**.
 The agent starts in the "suspended" state.
     1. The informant's `/downscale` endpoint (via PUT), with `RawResources`.
-This serves as the agent _politely asking_ the informant to decrease resource usage to the specificed amount.
+This serves as the agent _politely asking_ the informant to decrease resource usage to the specified amount.
        The informant returns a `DownscaleResult` indicating whether it was able to downscale (it may not, if e.g. memory usage is too high).
     2. The informant's `/upscale` endpoint (via PUT), with `RawResources`.
 This serves as the agent